George Grote: Early life

 George Grote was born at Clay Hill near Beckenham in Kent.
 His grandfather, Andreas, originally a Bremen merchant, was one of the founders (on 1 January 1766) of the banking-house of Grote, Prescott & Company in Threadneedle Street, London (the name of Grote did not disappear from the firm until 1879).
 His father, another George, married (1793) Selina, daughter of Henry Peckwell (1747–1787), minister of Selina, Countess of Huntingdon's chapel in Westminster, and his wife Bella Blosset (descended from a Huguenot officer Salomon Blosset de Loche who left the Dauphiné on the revocation of the Edict of Nantes), and had one daughter and ten sons, of whom George was the eldest.
-Arthur Grote was a brother.
+His brothers were the moral philosopher John Grote and the colonial administrator Arthur Grote.
 (John Russell RA painted portraits of Henry Peckwell and Bella Blosset.)

 Educated at first by his mother, George Grote was sent to Sevenoaks grammar school (1800–1804) and afterwards to Charterhouse School (1804–1810), where he studied under Dr Raine in company with Connop Thirlwall, George and Horace Waddington and Henry Havelock.
 In spite of Grote's school successes, his father refused to send him to university and sent him to work at the bank.
 He spent all his spare time in the study of classics, history, metaphysics and political economy and in learning German, French and Italian.
 Driven by his mother's Puritanism and his father's contempt for academic learning, he sought other friends, one of whom was Charles Hay Cameron, who strengthened him in his love of philosophy.

 Through another friend, George W. Norman, he met his wife, Harriet Lewin (1792–1878), a writer and later the biographer of the artist Ary Scheffer.
 After various difficulties the marriage took place on 5 March 1820, and was a happy one.
-His wife's nephew was the actor William Terriss, the father of Ellaline Terriss.
-His brother was the moral philosopher John Grote.
+His wife's nephews were the actor William Terriss (the father of Ellaline Terriss) and administrator Thomas Herbert Lewin.